TAMPA, Fla. — Category 4 Hurricane Helene has officially made landfall as of 11:10 p.m. Thursday in Florida's Big Bend, according to NHC.

-As of the latest advisory, Tropical Storm Helene is 60 miles east-northeast of Cozumel, Mexico.
-It's moving at 9 mph with maximum sustained winds of 80 mph.
+As of the latest advisory, Hurricane Helene is 70 miles north-northwest of Cedar Key and 45 miles east-southeast of Tallahassee.
+It's moving north-northeast at 24 mph with maximum sustained winds of 140 mph.

 Timing: Late Wednesday - early Friday

-Thursday, the system will be parallel to Tampa Bay, passing our area and bringing us a surge.
-Thursday will be the day with the most severe impacts from the storm, with bands of rain and wind.
-The surge begins later in the day.
+Thursday, the system became parallel to Tampa Bay, passing our area and bringing us a surge.
+Thursday has been the day with the most severe impacts from the storm, with bands of rain and wind.
+The surge has already gotten underway.

 Early Friday, our winds shift out of the southwest as the system leaves our area.
 Flooding and surge will be the major concern.
 Conditions return to normal on Saturday with typical showers and heat.